 Fontana dei Quattro Fiumi

-Piazza Navona's grand centrepiece, Bernini’s Fontana dei Quattro Fiumi is an ornate, showy work depicting personifications of the rivers...
+Piazza Navona's grand centrepiece, Bernini’s Fontana dei Quattro Fiumi is an ornate, showy work featuring muscular personifications of...

 Chiesa di Sant'Agnese in Agone

-This small, stately church, designed by baroque architect Francesco Borromini, hosts an annual season of classical music concerts.
+This small, stately church, designed by baroque architect Francesco Borromini, hosts an annual season of chamber music concerts.

 Built between 1644 and 1650, this elegant baroque palazzo has been home to the Brazilian Embassy since 1920.
 It's not open to the...